3D-e-Chem/knime-node-collection/README.md

 # Adding a new KNIME node

-To include a KNIME node into the 3D-e-Chem KNIME nodes feature, it's plugin must be added to config file called `feature/feature.xml`.
+To include a KNIME node into the 3D-e-Chem KNIME nodes feature, it's plugin(s) and optional 3D-e-Chem dependencies must be added to the `feature/feature.xml` file.

-Note!
-The node must be available in the `https://3d-e-chem.github.io/updates` update site.
+Followed by making a [new release](#new-release), see below.

-# Releasing a new version of a KNIME node
+# Adding a new version of a KNIME node

-The updated KNIME node can be included in the 3D-e-Chem nodes feature by creating a (new release)[#new-release], see below.
+The updated KNIME node can be included in the 3D-e-Chem nodes feature by making a [new release](#new-release), see below.

-Note!
-The new version of the node must be available in the `https://3d-e-chem.github.io/updates` update site.

 # Build